solidrock-technology/docs/docs/guide/tickets/ticket-options.md

 If you have ticket price breaks, you can use these dates to swap between the different available price break tickets.
 :::

+# Time Restricted

+This option enables a 30-minute inactivity timer while the ticket is in an unpaid order.
+More information about time-resricted items can be found [here](/guide/tickets/time-restricted-items.md).

 ### Status

 Whether to make the ticket available to bookers on the frontend, or not.